evodify/hpc-python/notes/README.md

 ### Timeit Small bits code

-To measuring reliably very short execution times (statement or a function call) one needs to gather some statistics for error estimates.
+To measure reliably very short execution times (statement or a function call) one needs to gather some statistics for **error estimates**.
 It can be done with `timeit`.

 The module can be used from the command line, within a program, or within an interactive interpreter (e.g. IPython).

 When a code snippet is measured with `timeit`, the module takes care of running the snippet several times and calculating statistics.

 **IPython**: